 The year 2002 was a record year for the mutual fund industry with 3266 mutual funds that lost money.

 Last year was quite a momentous year but not for reasons we like to hear.

 - Of the 23 world markets measured by the MSCI, every single company was negative for 2002.
 Globalization has removed borders and no market in the world was immune to the bear.

 - Thirteen of these countries experienced three negative years consecutively.
 This is a pretty rare phenomenon.
 In fact, from 1950 to 2002, only two countries could say they went through three consecutive negative years – Belgium and Japan.
-Now an astounding 13 markets will be added to the list (Austria, Belgium, Finland, Germany, Greece, Hong Kong, Japan, Portugal, Singapore, Spain, Sweden, UK and USA).
+Now an astounding 13 markets will be added to the list (Austria, Belgium, Finland, Germany, Greece, Hong Kong, Japan, Portugal, Singapore, Spain, Sweden, UK, and the USA).

 - We experienced the worst three-month period since the 1930s and September was the worst September since 1937.

-- We are now experiencing the worst bear market in post war history and the second worst bear market in all time history.
+- We are now experiencing the worst bear market in post-war history and the second-worst bear market in all-time history.
 The worst bear market happened in 1929.